Wedbush Morgan Securities Inc Buys PIMCO ETF TRUST, Pacer Trendpilot 100, First Trust Dorsey Wright Focus 5 ETF, Sells Apple Inc, Lululemon Athletica Inc, First Trust Enhanced Short Maturity ETF

 Wedbush Morgan Securities Inc sold out a holding in INNOVATOR ETFS TR.
 The sale prices were between $34.81 and $39.87, with an estimated average price of $36.86.Sold Out: Franco-Nevada Corp (FNV)

-Wedbush Morgan Securities Inc sold out a holding in Nuveen Quality Municipal Income Fund.
-The sale prices were between $14.04 and $14.94, with an estimated average price of $14.51.Reduced: Apple Inc (AAPL)

 Wedbush Morgan Securities Inc reduced to a holding in Lululemon Athletica Inc by 77.5%.
 The sale prices were between $294.76 and $398.29, with an estimated average price of $333.7.
-The stock is now traded at around $349.55.
+The stock is now traded at around $365.39.
 The impact to a portfolio due to this sale was -0.57%.
-Wedbush Morgan Securities Inc still held 4,999 shares as of .
+Wedbush Morgan Securities Inc still held 4,999 shares as of .Reduced: First Trust Enhanced Short Maturity ETF (FTSM)

+Wedbush Morgan Securities Inc reduced to a holding in First Trust Enhanced Short Maturity ETF by 61.89%.
+The sale prices were between $60 and $60.11, with an estimated average price of $60.07.
+The stock is now traded at around $60.07.
+The impact to a portfolio due to this sale was -0.4%.
+Wedbush Morgan Securities Inc still held 38,427 shares as of .Reduced: iShares 1-3 Year Treasury Bond ETF (SHY)

+Wedbush Morgan Securities Inc reduced to a holding in iShares 1-3 Year Treasury Bond ETF by 35.12%.
+The sale prices were between $86.46 and $86.63, with an estimated average price of $86.53.
+The stock is now traded at around $86.39.
+The impact to a portfolio due to this sale was -0.28%.
+Wedbush Morgan Securities Inc still held 57,827 shares as of .Reduced: Illumina Inc (ILMN)

+Wedbush Morgan Securities Inc reduced to a holding in iShares Short Treasury Bond ETF by 44.98%.
+The sale prices were between $110.7 and $110.74, with an estimated average price of $110.72.
+The stock is now traded at around $110.69.
+The impact to a portfolio due to this sale was -0.22%.
+Wedbush Morgan Securities Inc still held 23,690 shares as of .

 Here is the complete portfolio of WEDBUSH MORGAN SECURITIES INC. Also check out: